cakbaral/binf6110-assignment-4/README.md

 **Figure 2**: UMAP embedding of 156,572 mouse cells across 37 mostly heterogenous clusters.
 Cells were included from both normal mice and mice infected with nasal influenza across three different regions of the nasal mucosa, including the respiratory mucosa (RM), olfactory mucosa (OM), and lateral nasal gland (LM).
 They were collected across a time span of 2 weeks, collected at five different endpoints (Naive, D02, D05, D08, D14).

 ### Annotation of Mouse Cell Clusters
 To identify cell type/identity for each cluster, all cells and clusters were annotated using SingleR (v2.8.0).
 Looking at the annotated UMAP embedding at the cell level (Figure 3), a total of 18 different cell types were identified from the entire cell community of 156,572 cells.
+These cell types matched accordingly with the cell types determined in the reference dataset (Benayoun et al., 2019).

 <img width="822" height="491" alt="Mouse_Annotated_UMAP_Cell" src="https://github.com/user-attachments/assets/1ec84166-c8e5-4b87-a59e-87383c30f511" />